-Core Policy 6: Shaping our Employment Profile Highways Authority best practice.
+Highways Authority best practice.
 Development proposals should ensure that vehicle traffic generated does not create or exacerbate existing on street car parking problems, nor materially increase other traffic problems.
-The economy of Newark and Sherwood District will be strengthened and broadened to provide a diverse range of employment opportunities, through a variety of measures.
+Core Policy 6: Shaping our Employment Profile The economy of Newark and Sherwood District will be strengthened and broadened to provide a diverse range of employment opportunities, through a variety of measures.
 This includes Working with learning and training bodies, job centres and higher education providers to raise workforce skill levels, improve employability and supporting economic development associated with these sources, and using planning obligations to provide opportunities to assist residents in accessing work.
-Core Policy 9: Sustainable Design The District Council will expect new development proposals to demonstrate a high standard of sustainable design that both protects and enhances the natural environment and contributes Core Policy 10: Climate Change The District Council is committed to tackling the causes and impacts of climate change and to delivering a reduction in the District's carbon footprint.
+Core Policy 9: The District Council will expect new development proposals to Sustainable Design demonstrate a high standard of sustainable design that both protects and enhances the natural environment and contributes to and sustains the rich local distinctiveness of the District.
+Core Policy 10: Climate Change The District Council is committed to tackling the causes and impacts of climate change and to delivering a reduction in the District's carbon footprint.
 The District Council will work with partners and developers to: Promote energy generation from renewable and low-carbon sources, including community-led schemes, through supporting new development where it is able to demonstrate that its adverse impacts have been satisfactorily addressed.
-Policy DM4 'Renewable and Low Carbon Energy Generation' provides the framework against which the appropriateness of proposals will be assessed; Ensure that development proposals maximise, where appropriate and viable, the use of available local opportunities for district heating and decentralised energy; Mitigate the impacts of climate change through ensuring that new development proposals for development should therefore: Ensure that the impacts on natural resources are minimised and the use of renewable resources encouraged; and
+Policy DM4 'Renewable and Low Carbon Energy Generation' provides the framework against which the appropriateness of proposals will be assessed; Ensure that development proposals maximise, where appropriate and viable, the use of available local opportunities for district heating and decentralised energy; Mitigate the impacts of climate change through ensuring that new development proposals minimise their potential adverse environmental impacts during their construction and eventual operation.
+New proposals for development should therefore: Ensure that the impacts on natural resources are minimised and the use of renewable resources encouraged; and